l4d/perf_boost/README.md

 **Benchmarking**
 ------------------
-**Don't expect the huge gains you see below with inferior hardware.**
+**Don't expect the huge gains you see below with inferior hardware.
+You can see gains as small as 5% depending on your hardware and resolution.**
 All results based on a three run sum average.
 All results are from load with the survivor view vomited and a large horde attacking on DT Map1.
-Test Setup: i5 2500k @ 4ghz / gtx 970 ssc+ / 8gb 1866mhz cl8 / 1080p / w10 x64
+Test Setup: i5 2500k @ 4ghz / gtx 970 ssc+ / 8gb 1866mhz cl8 / w10 x64
-Video Settings: Everything disabled / Effect Detail Medium / Multicore Enabled / Memory High / fps_max 0
+Video Settings: Everything disabled / Effect Detail Medium / Multicore Enabled / Memory High / 1080p / fps_max 0

 > **L4D Without FPS Boost**